 It is very natural to consider one Income Protection insurer as being better than another based on payout rates (i.e. the percentage of all claims that are paid).

 For those insurers that do publish payout rates they tend to be very high, with most providers publishing rates that are over 90% of all claims made.
 Please note that the payout rate is very unlikely to ever be 100% as there are always going to be issues with people not being truthful on their application and trying to claim for current / ongoing conditions.

 When choosing our personal protection we want to know it is going to pay out when we need it to.

 By choosing a product or specific insurer from the menu below you will be able to view the claims payout rates for all of the main UK insurers for income protection, life insurance and critical illness insurance.

 The premiums offered by each insurer depend on a number of factors, such as your age or whether you smoke, along with the policy details such as the policy deferred period.

-One of the main pricing factors is your occupation because the risk of injury varies considerably depending on the type of job you do.
-It is very important to note that some insurers may offer a low premium because they are not offering ‘own occupation’ cover, which is often the case for people who work in very manual occupations.
+One of the main pricing factors when finding the best Income Protection policy is your occupation.
+This is because the risk of injury varies considerably depending on the type of job you do.
+It is very important to note that some insurers may offer a low premium because they are not offering own occupation cover, which is often the case for people who work in very manual occupations.